 The most likely reason is that your pool has become less attractive.
 It may be that surrounding trees or overhanging branches have grown in, making it harder for the ducks to flight in and out safely.
 Another possible problem is that there is less shallow water for them to feed in.
 This may be because reeds and rushes have grown into the shallows, forcing the birds into deeper water.
 It may also be that the ducks themselves have eroded the shallows away by feeding activity, in which case a bit of regrading with a digger is called for.

 By common consensus, barley seems to be particularly attractive.
 Ducks are pretty happy with wheat too, but it seems less interesting to them once it begins to germinate and ferment.
-Rotten potatoes are also very useful for mallard, especially when the weather goes frosty, but they often draw rats, so take care.
+Rotten potatoes are also very useful for mallard, especially when the weather goes frosty, but they often draw rats and when used in large quantities can pollute water, so take care.

 You can, but lots of things can go wrong.
 For example, piles of food can easily attract rats and even a gang of scavenging moorhens can be a nuisance.
 Flighting patterns can become very irregular, especially at around the time of the full moon.
 Ducks that have the opportunity to stay late in the morning, and keep feeding, may well be late coming in next evening.
 Also, if corn starts to ferment, there is a risk of water pollution.